-The summer sessions at William & Mary are considered to be part of the previous academic year.
+The summer sessions at William & Mary are considered to be part of the previous academic year (i.e. the academic year is Fall, Spring, Summer).
 Thus, summer aid eligibility is based on the FAFSA for the current year.
-For example if you are planning to go to school in the summer of 2018 and are seeking aid then you will have to have a 2017 - 2018 FAFSA on file with our office.
+For example if you are planning to go to school in the summer of 2020 and are seeking aid then you will have to have a 2019 - 2020 FAFSA on file with our office.

 In order to be eligible for financial aid, you must be enrolled at least half time during the summer.
-For undergraduates, you must be enrolled in 6 credits for the summer which can be spread out over the two sessions.
-For graduate students, you must be enrolled in 3 credits for the summer.
+For undergraduates, students must be enrolled in 6 credits for the summer which can be spread out over the two sessions.
+For graduate students, they must be enrolled in 3 credits for the summer.

 Similar provisions apply to the Pell Grant Program.
-Eligibility will be based on your 2017 - 2018 FAFSA.
-We have been notified that Year-round Pell grants will be available for the 2017 - 2018 school year.
-William and Mary grant funding is also limited, and not guaranteed to be available for summer education expenses.
+Eligibility will be based on your 2019 - 2020 FAFSA.
+We anticipate that Year-round Pell grants will be available for the 2019 - 2020 school year.
+William & Mary grant funding is also limited for the school year, and is not guaranteed to be available for summer education expenses.